TechnoGuy0306/hello-world/README.md

 # hello-world
-hello people
-I like working on java and c++ projects.
+I am a beginner and I would like to work on projects related to java and c++.
-I am a beginner